specialized806/microsoft-365-docs/copilot/which-copilot-for-your-organization.md

 - Create images and add these images to your work, like PowerPoint presentations
 - Get answers to questions about your work or company, like the vacation policy

-For example, in the following Excel spreadsheet, I want Copilot to only show the rows that list me.
-The Copilot response associates **me** with a Microsoft Entra account, and filters & highlights the row with my name:
+In the following example, Copilot filters and highlights the rows that list me in an Excel spreadsheet:

 :::image type="content" source="media/which-copilot-for-your-organization/microsoft-365-copilot-excel-example.png" alt-text="Screenshot that shows how to use Microsoft 365 Copilot in Excel to filter and highlight rows." lightbox="media/which-copilot-for-your-organization/microsoft-365-copilot-excel-example.png":::

+Microsoft 365 Copilot is available at [https://m365.cloud.microsoft](https://m365.cloud.microsoft), in the [Microsoft 365 Copilot app](https://apps.microsoft.com/detail/9wzdncrd29v9) that can be installed on organization devices, in Microsoft Edge, when you use [Microsoft Bing](https://www.bing.com), and in Microsoft 365 apps.

 End users can also purchase their own license that includes Copilot.
 For example, users with a Microsoft 365 Personal or Family subscription might be able to purchase this Copilot.